 B.Sc.
 (Honours), (University of Victoria); M.Sc.
 (McGill University); Ph.D.
 (University of British Columbia) firstname.lastname@example.org

 Dr. Alice Cassidy is an educational developer and science educator.
-She currently works in the Faculty of Land and Food Systems at UBC, designing and coordinating a first year course on scholarly communication.
-She has over 20 years’ experience in university teaching, workshop design and facilitation at post-secondary institutions and in the community, and coordination of large-scale educational programs for universities, societies and organizations.
+She has over 30 years’ experience in university teaching, workshop design and facilitation at post-secondary institutions and in the community, and coordination of educational projects and programs for universities, societies, industry and organizations.
 Her consulting practice, In View, features a website with tips for active engagement and resources about teaching and learning http://cassidyinview.wordpress.com/

-Her areas of focus include active and participatory learning, improving teaching practice, instructional and narrative skills, sustainability education and leadership, and students as active collaborators in the scholarship of teaching and learning.
-She is an avid photographer, cyclist and world traveller.
+Her areas of focus include participatory learning, course (re)design, improving teaching practice, instructional and narrative skills, sustainability education and leadership, and students as active collaborators in the scholarship of teaching and learning.
+She is an avid photographer and world traveller.

 CQ (Ontario, BC), ID (BC), MA (Simon Fraser University), PhD (Simon Fraser University) Alice.Macpherson@kpu.ca